Future Research Opportunities

 Without the basic paperwork we cannot progress your application.
 Your application needs to include a research statement - see above.

 As is the norm, I have a few grant applications in the pipeline and am always interested in bright graduates who would like to undertake a PhD.
-I typically take two PhD students per annum, and my colleague Robert Mullins (in the same group) also takes on a student or two.
+I typically take two PhD students per annum, as do other lecturers in the Computer Architecture Group.
 See the group's current research projects to better understand the research interested of the Computer Architecture group.
 It is also good to look at what the group members are working on.
 For further information on funding, please see the Graduate Prospectus and their funding guide.
 If you are living outside the EU, then you should apply for a Gates Cambridge Scholarship and other awards (see the graduate prospectus funding guide).
 These applications for funding run concurrently with the application to the University.
 Note that whilst I may have full funding for students from the EU, students from outside the EU may need some top-up funding, though in rare cases I am to help.
 Therefore, it is particularly helpful if applicants from outside the EU apply in sufficient time to be eligible for funding from one of the trusts that covers overseas fees.

 I usually have 2 summer internship positions sponsored by Altera exclusively for Cambridge students who have completed Part Ib in Computer Science.